Constitution and By-Laws

 - The Board of Directors may, from time to time, set the order of procedure to be adopted for use at the Annual General Meeting.

-- The Board of Directors shall be composed of a president, a vice-president, a past-president, a secretary, a treasurer and four members-at-large.
+- The Board of Directors shall be composed of a president, a vice-president, a past-president, a secretary, a treasurer and five members-at-large and a student representative.
 The office of secretary and treasurer may be combined into that of secretary-treasurer.
 Each of the directors at the time of her or his election and throughout her or his term of office shall be a member in good standing of the Society.

-- At all times, the Board of Directors will have at least one member representing each of the following regional designations: Western and Northern Canada (all territory west and north of central Canada), Ontario, Quebec, and the Atlantic Provinces ( New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland) (iii) Directors must be individuals, 18 years of age, with power under law to contract.
+- At all times, the Board of Directors will have at least one member-at-large representing each of the following regional designations: Western and Northern Canada (all territory west and north of Ontario), Ontario, Quebec, and the Atlantic Provinces ( New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland) (iii) Directors must be individuals, 18 years of age, with power under law to contract.

 - All members of the Board of Directors shall hold office for a term of two years.